 Webhook signature

 Webhooks sent by Numeral are signed.
 Verifying the signature helps ensure the authenticity and integrity of webhook payloads sent by Numeral.
-A valid signature means that the message actually comes from Numeral and that the content has not been tampered with or altered in transit.
+A valid signature means that the message comes from Numeral and that the content has not been tampered with or altered in transit.

-HTTP header with an incremental version number will be provided to be retro-compatible until customers migrate their code.
+The signature is included in the TX-Numeral-Signature-1 HTTP header of each webhook event.
+Each time Numeral rotates its public key, a new TX-Numeral-Signature-X HTTP header with an incremental version number will be provided to be retro-compatible until customers migrate their code.

 You should verify this signature using the RSASSA-PKCS1-v1_5 signature verification algorithm, with the following public keys: